Role of Carbon Monoxide Detectors in Home Gas Leaks

 Does a Carbon Monoxide Detector Detect Natural Gas?

-In general, most carbon monoxide detectors will not detect natural gas, as they are different types of gas entirely.
+To answer the question, "does a co detector detect natural gas," no, most carbon monoxide detectors will not detect natural gas, as they are different types of gas entirely.
 Also, most smoke detectors will detect carbon monoxide rather than natural gas.
 Again, this is because carbon monoxide is considered to be the greater threat.
 Though natural gas is more volatile because of its flammable nature, it’s also more easily noticed without a detector.

-If you want additional safety and security, there are gas detectors that you can purchase that will detect a variety of gas leaks.
+Does a carbon monoxide detector detect gas from the stove?
+No, if you want additional safety and security, there are gas detectors that you can purchase that will detect a variety of gas leaks.
 These detectors are a wise choice for homeowners who have a number of natural gas appliances within their home, or those who have older gas-powered appliances that they believe could eventually become faulty if not maintained properly.

 Gas leaks are incredibly hazardous—not only because of their fire risk, but because the carbon monoxide they exude can slowly kill people without warning.